-Approved Education & College Visitation Days: A student who plans an educational leave and has scheduled the trip during a regular school day needs to obtain a "Request for Excused Absence for Educational Leave" form from the attendance office and have his/her parent complete the form.
+Approved Education & College Visitation Days: A student who plans an educational leave and has scheduled the trip during a regular school day needs to obtain a "Request for Excused Absence for Educational Leave" form from the attendance office and have a parent or guardian complete the form.
 Seniors are allowed two (2) educational leave days, including college visits, which do not count toward absences for exam exemptions.
-The form should be turned back into the attendance office AT LEAST TWO DAYS PRIOR to the day of the visit.
+The form should be turned back into the attendance office within the month the event takes place.
 At that time, the attendance staff member will give the form to their Apha Administrator for approval.
 Failure to submit a Request For Excused Absence For Educational Reasons form prior to the college visitation will result in an absence that will count against the senior for exemption purposes, and all students will receive an unexcused absence.